Bit-Academy-Students/Bit-Masters-coflora/Redirect-Options.md

 - Linking 2 domains to 1 website.
 - Taking coordinates to check if the coordinates match the coordinates span of the nl.
-- Validating where the user is.
+- Validating in which country the user is in.